saqib743/frontend-hiring-test-1/README.md

 ## Bonus

-- Use typescript
 - Deploy your app on Heroku or Netlify

 ## Code Submit
 Please organize, design, test and document your code as if it were going into production and send us a pull request.
-We will review it and get back to you in order to talk about your code!

 All the best and happy coding.